Sisters of St. Joseph of Carondelet: Present day

-Sisters of St. Joseph of Carondelet Saint Louis, Missouri
+St. Louis, Missouri Province

 The St. Louis, Missouri Province comprises the houses of the congregation in the Archdioceses of St. Louis and Chicago, and the dioceses of St. Joseph, Kansas City, Indianapolis, Peoria, Belleville, Alton, Denver, Marquette, Green Bay, Mobile, and the Diocese of Oklahoma.

 The Sisters of St. Joseph of Savannah were established at Savannah in 1867, in charge of the boys' orphanage, and soon afterward became an independent diocesan congregation.
 In 1876 the orphanage was transferred to Washington, Georgia, and with it the mother-house of the congregation.
 In 1912 the Sisters opened an academy for women in Augusta which became Mount Saint Joseph.
 They eventually moved the mother house to Augusta, Georgia.
 In 1922 the Sisters voted to incorporate themselves into the Sisters of Saint Joseph of Carondelet, becoming the Augusta Province and became part of the St. Louis Province in 1961.

-In St. Louis, Missouri the Sisters of St. Joseph of Carondelet St. Louis sponsor Saint Joseph Institute for the Deaf, Saint Joseph's Academy, Fontbonne University, and Ascension Health; and in Kansas City, Missouri, they sponsor Saint Teresa Academy and Avila University.
+In St. Louis, Missouri the Sisters of St. Joseph of Carondelet St. Louis sponsor Saint Joseph Institute for the Deaf, Saint Joseph's Academy, Fontbonne University, and Ascension Health; and in Kansas City, Missouri, they sponsor St. Teresa's Academy and Avila University.

-Sisters of Saint Joseph of Carondelet, St. Paul Province
+St. Paul Province

 In 1851, four Sisters arrived in the village of St. Paul, Minnesota, to establish the Sisters of St. Joseph of Carondelet, St. Paul Province.
 A log cabin became the first site of Saint Joseph's Academy in early November 1851, a day and boarding school for girls.
 In 1853, in response to the cholera epidemic, the sisters turned the school into the first site of St. Joseph's Hospital, which was also the state of Minnesota's first hospital.

 The growth of the St. Paul congregation began with the entrance of its first postulants, Ellen Ireland and her cousin Ellen Howard, in the summer of 1858.
 By then the pattern of response to need had been firmly set with the opening of St. Joseph Academy in St. Paul, Long Prairie Indian Mission, St. Anthony's School in Minneapolis, and St. Joseph Hospital and Cathedral School in St. Paul.
 Orphans were taken care of in all these institutions.

+In 1905, the St. Paul Province founded the College of St. Catherine (now St. Catherine University) in St. Paul, Minnesota.
+The Province continues to sponsor and support the University.

 In 2016, the St. Paul Province celebrated its 175th year.
 Its ministries range from young adult spirituality to immigrant and refugee services.
 Through these ministries, St. Paul Sisters and Consociates strive to foster the common good through advocacy, creative arts, education, healthcare, social service, and spirituality.